That's a quote from one of my customers — and it's something I hear a lot.

 I specialise in Rails and its' common friends to deliver the best results.
+But I've also audited Go, Node and PHP apps.
 E-mail me about X and let's find out.

 I'm running a self-funded small business, so my expenses and costs are lower.
 Please get your non-binding estimate below.

 Many clients develop several apps, so a natural division is doing one as a test project.
 That will give you the freedom to fix similar vulnerabilities in the other apps yourself.
 And I can immediately verify the fixes in the other apps if you want to continue the audit.

 Often it will be easier for you to fix them based on my detailed recommendations with code examples.
 That's because your team knows the code better.
 But if you want, I can also help implementing.